 What this means is, everyone in the sale team including allied functions such as marketing, Operations must be made part of the rollout initiative.
 It should be communicated as not about technology but more about doing sales better.

-Based on team knowledge and skills and the current way of how they work, a training is mandatory to show how salespeople can achieve better success, earn more incentives by adopting a new way of working.
+Based on team knowledge and skills and the current way of how they work, training is mandatory to show how salespeople can achieve better success, earn more incentives by adopting a new way of working.
 There must be an emphasis on rewarding efforts, activities and not just results.

 2. Involve users as early as possible